Imagining Radical Futures

-In this moment of pandemic, economic crisis and wide-scale rejection of establishment politics, we need utopian and radical visions of society more than ever.
+In this moment of environmental breakdown, a global pandemic, and economic crisis, we need utopian and radical visions of society more than ever.
 This is not escapist wishful thinking but a reimagining of society as one that values people over profits, that rules democratically and collectively, and that provides for the needs of all.

 The following books question what our future might look like, offering utopian thinking that can inform our social movements today.